VR-API-Integration/file-api-integration-examples/powershell/download/README.md

 > **Example:** -ConfigPath "C:\Users\Foorby\config.xml"

 **`-RenewCredentials`**
-> Indicates if you want to renew the credentials storaged in the system (true) or keep using the storaged one (false).
+> Indicates if you want to renew the credentials saved in the system (true) or keep using the saved one (false).
 > This parameter is useful in case you changed your client ID or client secret.
 > In most of the cases you won't need this parameter set.
 >